-However, size is not the ultimate consideration when buying a camper van.
-Your needs are.
-Go for a campervan that has enough storage space for you to your family.
+However, size is not the ultimate consideration when buying a camper van – your needs are!
+Go for a campervan that has enough storage space for you and your family.

 Buy a Simple Van

 Take stock of your traveling needs.
 Will you put all those over-the-top features to use if you only have time for an occasional trip?

 Camper vans may look small when you compare them to larger RVs, but they are deceptively hard to drive.
 These vehicles are heavy and hard to maneuver.
-You will find out that driving a camper van is much more difficult than cruising around in a regular SUV.
+And you’ll find out that driving a camper van is much more difficult than cruising around in a regular SUV.

 New vs. Old

-While used vans may be cheaper, make sure that they are in excellent health before purchase.
+While used vans may be cheaper, make sure they are in excellent condition before purchase.
 Avoid extremely old budget options that will leave you with high maintenance costs.

-6 Best Camper Vans Conversions We Found
+6 Best Camper Van Conversions We Found

 Winnebago Revels are hands down the best camper vans you can find in the market today.
 Your Winnebago Revel will look at home on the rugged coast or up high on beautiful highlands.

-It is a remarkable camper van for home-away-from-homecoziness made to delight even the toughest to please outdoor enthusiasts.
+It is a remarkable camper van for home-away-from-home coziness made to delight even the toughest to please outdoor enthusiasts.

 Made from the chassis of a Mercedes Sprinter, its modifications make it heavier.
 To boost safety, it has an inbuilt intelligent safety system that monitors your camper van’s blind spots and lane observance awareness.

 It has a brakes-based collision prevention mechanism and a control system for easy hill descent.
 Besides its beast-like engine and comfort features, the Winnebago Revel is also quite spacious.

-Keep the power lift bed up and you will have enough 140 cubic ft space that will fit all your large essentials and bikes.
+Keep the power lift bed up and you will have enough 140 cubic ft. space to fit all your large essentials and bikes.
 At the very top is a handy rooftop rack that will haul more cargo, including skis and kayaks.

 There is also a small 2.5 cu ft. fridge.
-The Winnebago Revel camper van’s lighting, AC, and heating are solar and diesel-powered.
+The Winnebago Revel camper van’s lighting, AC, and heating are solar and diesel-powered.View in gallery

 The Airstream Interstate Nineteen is the brand’s most compact touring coach.
 This bourgeois camper van comes at what you would call a budget price for an Airstream.
 It has all the trim gleaming aluminum trailers of its legendary pricey predecessors.
-It is one of the best camper vans out there, basing its design on the popular Mercedes Sprinter.
+And it is one of the best camper vans out there, basing its design on the popular Mercedes Sprinter.

 To this end, it has also adopted the German luxury vehicle maker’s exceptional performance and safety features.
 They include the robust 3.0L V6 Mercedes Sprinter turbo diesel engine.
 It also enjoys the German carmaker’s lane assist, sufficient airbags, and side plus rearview cameras.

 The Airstream Interstate Nineteen also has the superior Garmin navigation system and a luxury infotainment system from Fusion.
 Away from its impressive technical features, this on-demand 4×4 camper van gives you a choice of three exterior colors.
 You can have it in Arctic White, Iridium Silver Metallic, or Jet Black.

 There is a cockpit bed for that extra touring couch bed and a large fold-out bed at the rear.
 Other handy features include a kitchen with a useful microwave.

 Its sliding door mechanism is effective and there is a screen cover for the rear door.
 Alternatively, use the rear door’s privacy shade should you choose to leave the door open.
 Two 100 Ah lithium deep cycle batteries feed all the components on the power system.

 Set the Mercedes Sprinter’s satnav on an old and dependable route or take it to the rugged potholes that lead to rich experiences, and it will perform excellently.

 The Nomans Vanz Sprinter is a spectacular Sprinter van conversion.
 Call it a miniature bespoke home inside a Sprinter.
 Nomad Vanz is Vancouver-based and focuses on van conversions.
 They build miniature homes on wheels, adding extra features and designs that make them four seasons capable.

 Yin Yang focuses on harmony.
 It is an all-rounded Sprinter conversion with beastly features such as a 175 liters water tank.
 Use it to enjoy an outdoor or indoor shower.

 Its Sprinter’s high roof has a rack and ladder in a Safari roof style.
 On top of the roof rack is a huge LED light bar for nighttime lighting.
 Its windows have anti-glare tinting treatment.
 The Yin Yang’s off-road wheels coupled with the ride improvement system make the Nomad Vanz Sprinter agile, enhancing the vehicle’s stability and suspension for safety.

-Inside the camper is a sizable kitchen with a sink, food prep and storage space, and a fridge.
-For seating, there is a table and bench seat and swiveling passenger and driver seats.
-The sleeping area at the van’s rear has a massive double bed that has a lot of storage space beneath it.
+Inside the camper is a sizable kitchen with a sink, food prep, storage space, and a fridge.
+For seating, there is a table with a bench seat, and swiveling cockpit seats.
+The sleeping area at the van’s rear has a massive double bed that has a lot of storage space beneath it.View in gallery

 The Sportsmobile Classic is a rugged 4×4 camper van for the overland adventurer.
 Its chassis is that of a Ford Cutaway with Sportsmobile enhancing its shell with steel and fiberglass.
-The

-Sportsmobile Classic 4×4’s most outstanding feature is its penthouse roof.
+The Sportsmobile Classic 4×4’s most outstanding feature is its penthouse roof.
 This pop-top feature plunges into the interior of the van creating a captivating streamlined look.

 Sportsmobile is an old hand in the camper van production arena.
 The company has been at it since 1961, making camper van conversions from Dodge Promaster, Mercedes Sprinter, Ford E Vans, and Volkswagen buses.

 The Sportsmobile Classic 4×4 is their coolest offering yet.
 Made for the roughest of terrains, this camper van has excellent braking systems and a 30% higher front axle clearance space.
 It has performance shocks and military warp springs for the ultimate rugged terrain comfort.
 Its beastly engine is a 7.3L V-8 engine.

-The perfect off-grid camper van, the Sportsmobile Classic 4×4, has a large kitchen with a propane system cooktop.
+The perfect off-grid camper van, the Sportsmobile Classic 4×4, has a large kitchen with a propane system cooktop – taste the meat not the heat.
 That said, you could swap the propane stove for an electric stove.
 The kitchen sink has a cover, and there is a refrigerator as well.

 Sportsmobile has a variety of leisure seating, dinette, bunk, platform, and convertible sofa bed options all at different prices.
 Should you prefer more light, they can custom build more windows at the rear of the van.

-We are talking about an Instagram-like penthouse roof with the best panoramic views of your surroundings.
+We are talking about an Instagram-worthy penthouse roof with the best panoramic views of your surroundings.
 The high vantage point roof of the vehicle has panoramic windows for the perfect glamping experience.

 The camper van has Boxstar and Boxlife floor plans.
 Both plans have an air conditioning unit set in the rooftop area.
 Its main sleeping area is a master ensuite and has a ventilated mattress.
 Inside the cabin is ceiling edge warm glow lights in an array of color options.